 4. Mobilize to improve the appearance of the site

-Seeing what your competitors are doing online can be very helpful, as it sometimes mobilizes you to take action.
+Watching what your competitors are doing online can be very rewarding as it sometimes mobilizes you into action.

-If a person sees what the opponent has something better, he wants to surpass him in this respect.
+If a person sees that an opponent has something better, he wants to surpass him in this regard.
 If you leave it alone while you climb to the next level, it's only good.
 By doing this, you will not harm anyone, but only improve your own qualities.

-This can apply, for example, to the graphic design of a website.
+This could refer to the graphic design of a website, for example.

-It is typical for websites that trends change every few months or so.
-More or less every such period, you will notice a new feature that is appearing bolder and bolder on a variety of sites.
+It's common for websites to change trends every few months or so.
+More or less every such period, you will notice a new feature that appears bolder and bolder on a variety of sites.

 If you see that your site is lagging behind others, the matter is simple - it's time to act.
 Since others have been able to rise to the next level during this time, there is no excuse for you.